10 Things Every Contractor Needs to Know for a Successful Transition from Residential to Commercial Construction

-Transitioning from residential to commercial construction projects is a goal for countless subcontractors.
+Transitioning from residential construction to commercial construction projects is a goal for countless subcontractors.
 You can double, or even triple, your revenue by winning just one project.
 To help contractors prepare to make the switch, Billd has compiled ten key differences that you’ll need to be aware of, as well as helpful hints on how to prepare.
 By entering the commercial world of construction, you’re taking a huge step toward growing your business, and Billd is here to help make that transition as smooth as possible.

 With that in mind, let’s dive into ten key differences you’ll be glad you knew about in advance as you transition from residential to commercial construction.